-• Economic development: Address the importance of rail transportation in moving people and goods for a vital state www.results.wa.gov.
+• Economic development: Address the importance of rail transportation in moving people and goods for a vital state economy by recognizing that Washington's industries rely on a competitive freight rail system in North American and global trade.

 22 2007-2026 Washington Transportation Plan.